jonluca/blog/_posts/2021-12-03-opentable.md

 {% include image.html file="opentable-logs" %}

 I tested it and it worked great.
 I've got it monitoring a few different restaurants right now, and it'll book it as soon as someone cancels or it becomes available, or the restaurant releases availability.
+I still need to modify it so that it works with restaurants that require a credit card transaction, but that can be saved for the next post.

 {% include image.html file="opentable-results" %}